 Ansys's score of 55 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ansys, headquartered in the US, reported total greenhouse gas emissions of approximately 8,291,000 kg CO2e (market-based) from Scope 1 and Scope 2 sources combined.
-This figure includes about 1,370,000 kg CO2e from Scope 1 emissions and approximately 6,921,000 kg CO2e from Scope 2 emissions.
-In comparison, the previous year, 2022, saw total emissions of about 10,546,000 kg CO2e (market-based), with Scope 1 emissions at approximately 1,458,000 kg CO2e and Scope 2 emissions at around 9,088,000 kg CO2e.
-Ansys has set a significant target to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 15% by 2027, using 2019 as the baseline year.
-This commitment reflects the company's proactive approach to climate action and aligns with industry standards for emissions reduction.
-Furthermore, Ansys aims for net-zero carbon emissions by 2050, demonstrating a long-term commitment to sustainability.
-The emissions data reported by Ansys is cascaded from its parent company, ANSYS, Inc., which is responsible for the overall corporate performance metrics.
-The company is currently on track to meet its near-term reduction targets, indicating a strong commitment to addressing climate change and reducing its carbon footprint.
+In 2023, Ansys, headquartered in the US, reported total greenhouse gas emissions of approximately 8,291,000 kg CO2e (Scope 1 and 2 combined, market-based).
+This figure includes 1,370,000 kg CO2e from Scope 1 emissions and 6,921,000 kg CO2e from Scope 2 emissions.
+Compared to 2022, where total emissions were about 10,546,000 kg CO2e (including 1,458,000 kg CO2e from Scope 1 and 9,088,000 kg CO2e from Scope 2), Ansys has made progress in reducing its carbon footprint.
+Ansys has set a target to reduce its Scope 1 and Scope 2 greenhouse gas emissions by 15% by 2027, using 2019 as the baseline year.
+This commitment reflects the company's dedication to sustainability and aligns with industry standards for climate action.
+Additionally, Ansys aims for net-zero carbon emissions by 2050, demonstrating a long-term commitment to addressing climate change.
+The emissions data is cascaded from its parent company, ANSYS, Inc., and is part of a broader corporate responsibility strategy.
+Ansys continues to monitor its emissions and implement initiatives to achieve its reduction targets while contributing to global climate goals.

 Access structured emissions data, company-specific emission factors, and source documents